Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

 Therefore, $ H $ is an ample line bundle by the Nakai-Moishezen criterion.
 Choose two numerical classes $ x $ and $ y $ in $ N(X) $ such that

 in the numerical Chow ring $ R(X) \cong \ZZ \oplus \Pic(X) \oplus \ZZ. $ From equation (\ref{eq_Hilb_poly_K3}), we have

-Therefore, $ x $ and $ y $ map to the same Hilbert polynomial although they are different classes in $ N(X) $. \end{rmk} Now we can define stability of pure sheaves. \begin{defn} Let $ E $ be a nonzero coherent sheaf on a scheme $ X. $ We say the sheaf $ E $ is \tb{pure} if $ \dim F = \dim E $ for all nonzero subsheaves $ F \subset E $ on $ X. $ \end{defn} \begin{rmk} The support of a pure sheaf is pure dimensional, but the converse is not true.
+Therefore, $ x $ and $ y $ map to the same Hilbert polynomial although they are different classes in $ N(X) $. \end{rmk} Now we recall the notion of pure sheaves. \begin{defn} Let $ E $ be a nonzero coherent sheaf on a scheme $ X. $ We say the sheaf $ E $ is \tb{pure} if $ \dim F = \dim E $ for all nonzero subsheaves $ F \subset E $ on $ X. $ \end{defn} \begin{rmk} The support of a pure sheaf is pure dimensional, but the converse is not true.
 A pure sheaf is torsion-free on its support.
-Indeed, pure sheaves are a generalization of torsion-free sheaves. \end{rmk} \begin{ex} Let $ X $ be a scheme of dimension $ d $. \begin{enumerate}[font=\normalfont,leftmargin=*] \item Every vector bundle on $ X $ is pure of dimension $ d $. \item Every torsion-free sheaf on $ X $ is pure of dimension $ d $. \item The structure sheaf $ \cO_Y $ of a subscheme $ Y $ of dimension $ n $ is pure of dimension $ n $. \item If $ d > 0, $ the sheaf $ \cO_X \oplus \cO_p $ where $ p $ is a point on $ X $ is not pure. \end{enumerate} \end{ex} We introduce a notation to compare polynomials in $ \QQ[z]. $ \begin{notation} Let $ p(z) $ and $ q(z) $ be two polynomials in $ \QQ[z]. $ The inequality $ p(z) \leq q(z) $ means $ p(z) \leq q(z) $ for $ z \gg 0. $ Similarly, the strict inequality $ p(z) < q(z) $ means $ p(z) < q(z) $ for $ z \gg 0. $ \end{notation} \begin{defn} Let $ (X, H) $ be a polarized projective scheme.
+Indeed, pure sheaves are a generalization of torsion-free sheaves. \end{rmk} \begin{ex} Let $ X $ be a scheme of dimension $ d $. \begin{enumerate}[font=\normalfont,leftmargin=*] \item Every vector bundle on $ X $ is pure of dimension $ d $. \item Every torsion-free sheaf on $ X $ is pure of dimension $ d $. \item The structure sheaf $ \cO_Y $ of a subscheme $ Y $ of dimension $ n $ is pure of dimension $ n $. \item If $ d > 0, $ the sheaf $ \cO_X \oplus \cO_p $ where $ p $ is a point on $ X $ is not pure. \end{enumerate} \end{ex} We introduce a notation to compare polynomials in $ \QQ[z]. $ \begin{notation} Let $ p $ and $ q $ be two polynomials in $ \QQ[z]. $ The inequality $ p \leq q $ means $ p(z) \leq q(z) $ for $ z \gg 0. $ Similarly, the strict inequality $ p < q $ means $ p(z) < q(z) $ for $ z \gg 0. $ \end{notation} Now we can define Gieseker stability of pure sheaves. \begin{defn} Let $ (X, H) $ be a polarized projective scheme.
 Let $ E $ be a coherent sheaf on $ X. $ We say $ E $ is \tb{$ H $-(semi)stable}\footnote{The $ H $-stability was first introduced by Gieseker in \cite{gieseker1977moduli} for vector bundles on surfaces, and it is commonly called Gieseker $ H $-stability or Gieseker stability.} if $ E $ is a nonzero pure sheaf and